matusm/StepHeigth/README.md

 `--W3` : Parameter W3 of evaluation region (default 1/3).

-`--Y0` : y-value of first profile, in µm.
+`--Y0` : y coordinate value of first profile, in µm.

-`--Ywidth` : Width of y band to evaluate, in µm
+`--Ywidth` : Width of y band of profiles which should be considered, in µm

-`--maxspan` : Discard fit if residuals are larger than this value, in µm.
+`--maxspan` : Discard fit if range of residuals exceed this value for a given profile, in µm.

-`--outextension` : Extension for output file.
+`--outextension` : File name extension for output file.

-`--resextension` : Extension for residual file.
+`--resextension` : File name xtension for residual plot file.

 `--quiet (-q)` : Quiet mode.
 No console output (except for errors).